CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs.md

 #### What happens if Yield or Stop traffic waits too long?

 > If traffic on a Yield or Stop road is sat waiting too long, they'll eventually get annoyed and just drive in to the
 > junction.
-If you notice this happening a lot, first try reconfiguring your priority signs to see if that hepls.
+If you notice this happening a lot, first try reconfiguring your priority signs to see if that heals.
 If
-> it's
-> still not working, it's time to invest in some [](Traffic-Lights.md)!
+> it's still not working, it's time to invest in some [](Traffic-Lights.md)!

-#### I altered my roads but customisations didn't update
+#### I altered my roads but customizations didn't update

 > If you make changes to your roads, it's difficult for TM:PE to determine what to do, so it does nothing.
 It's why we
-> highlight junctions and routes when using the tools - you're actually deciding what to do and the highligts are just
+> highlight junctions and routes when using the tools - you're actually deciding what to do and the highlights are just
 > visual encouragement for you to do that work ;)

 #### Some vehicles seem to ignore the rules!